While there’s no substitute for your live support agents, customer self-service drives critical, high-demand improvements in the customer experience.

 An IVR system is a prime example of using self-service options to complement live customer support teams.
 Interactive voice response systems, or IVRs, are automated telephone technology that uses speech recognition to interact with incoming callers.

-When customers call your support line, they will have a menu to self-direct themselves to the right place.
+When customers call your support line, they will be presented with a menu to self-direct them to the appropriate department.

-It can even direct customers to an alternative channel when phone lines are busy to improve resolution times.
+It can even direct customers to an alternative channel when phone lines are busy, improving resolution times.

 Community forums